 By Nancy Devereux, Immigrant and Refugee Justice Ministry

-Maybe you’ve noticed that, every week in the Chalice, there is a call for knitted or crocheted squares to be dropped off in the Action Lot.
+Maybe you’ve noticed that, every week in the Chalice, there is a call for knitted or crocheted squares.
 If you’ve ever wondered what that means, let me explain.

 It all began with the UUFR Refugee and Immigrant Team’s sponsorship of a newly arriving refugee family last fall in partnership with the U.S. Committee for Refugees and Immigrants.
 UUFR members donated furniture and household goods, and our team used them to furnish an apartment for a family of seven arriving from the Central African Republic.